OpenCerts/opencerts-documentation/appendix_data_obfuscation.md

 ![Obfuscated Data Hashed in Privacy](./assets/data-obfuscation/obfuscated-data-in-privacy.png)

-Data in the certificate is not removed in this process.
-Instead the values are hashed and stored in the `privacy.obfuscatedData` section of the new .opencert file.
+During data obfuscation, data in the certificate is replaced with an irreversible hash and stored in the `privacy.obfuscatedData` section of the new .opencert file.

 Storing it in the hashed format allows the certificate's `targetHash` to remain unchanged and prevents reverse engineering of the value (even through rainbow table attacks).